 - Staff Employees

-- All campus affiliates and non-affiliates, including all employees (academic, faculty, staff), are required to follow the University’s new public health policy and protocols.
+- All campus affiliates and non-affiliates, including all employees (academic, faculty, staff), are required to follow the University’s public health policy and protocols.

 At the Worksite

 If an employee is not complying with protocols (e.g., not wearing a face covering, refusing to complete the symptom survey), advise them of the requirements and direct them to comply.
 If the employee complies (e.g., dons a face covering), the incident should be documented and the matter is considered resolved.

 If the employee refuses to comply with protocols (e.g., won’t wear a face covering), they should be directed to leave the workplace immediately.
 The supervisor reports such misconduct to their Human Resources Business Partner (HRBP) and Employee & Labor Relations (E&LR), who assist with preparing appropriate disciplinary action to be issued on a case-by-case basis.

 >> If discipline is warranted, the supervisor meets with the employee at the start of the next scheduled shift and issues appropriate discipline which, depending upon the individual circumstances, may be a letter of warning, an unpaid suspension, or termination.

 General Building Areas Where Staff Member is Not in Compliance

 In campus buildings, a list of those who will serve as the Designated Department Staff person (DDS) for compliance issues requiring assistance will be created.
-Information about availability of face coverings will be widely available.
+Information about the availability of face coverings will be widely available.

 >> If the DDS observes a staff member not in compliance, they should remind the individual(s) about the policy and its requirements.
 If the employee complies, the matter is resolved.